CTF-handbooks/map-maker-handbook/HANDBOOK.md

   ```
   > To see the itemstring of a node when hovering over it inside your inventory, you can go to settings, search for "append", and enable `Append item name`.

-  > You can find a list of itemstring of the indestructible nodes CTF provides [here](https://github.com/CTF-handbooks/map-maker-handbook/blob/main/ITEMSTRING.md#a-list-of-the-itemstring-for-the-indestructible-nodes-ctf-provides).
+  > You can find a list of itemstrings of the indestructible nodes CTF provides [here](https://github.com/CTF-handbooks/map-maker-handbook/blob/main/ITEMSTRING.md#a-list-of-the-itemstring-for-the-indestructible-nodes-ctf-provides).
 * Your outer barriers can be placed outside your map area, override the outer slice of your map, or leave parts of the map terrain/structures outside the barrier.

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/99393b5b-8172-4593-9ada-8bd8c0966d50)
   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/a65611d8-8c40-4e6a-b48c-2d43da4b495e)
   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/03a968d2-8822-4904-9302-9835ca3c4848)

-* To place the outer barrier, select the area where the barrier will be with WorldEdit (this area should only be one node thick) and place `indestructible barrier glass` or any type of indestructible node.
+* To place the outer barrier, select the area where the barrier will be with WorldEdit (this area should only be one node thick) and set it to `indestructible barrier glass` or any type of indestructible node.
 Many nodes have indestructible variants, which you can use.
 You can place it using the WorldEdit GUI, or through the command `//s <node itemstring>`.
 For example:
   ```
   //s ctf_map:ind_glass
   ```